Badminton: China, Hong Kong to miss Asian team event due to coronavirus

 India will, however, send its men’s team after they agreed to travel to Manila.

-The tournament will much of its sheen with the withdrawal of China, which has been the dominant force in badminton for decades.
+The tournament will lose much of its sheen with the withdrawal of China, which has been the dominant force in badminton for decades.

 The coronavirus epidemic has had a major impact on the sports calendar in Asia.